bromontana/Light-Field/README.md

  + Images can be taken remotely from each Pi
  + Images can be analyzed to look for the checkerboard for calibration
  + Depth maps can be built
  + Libraries have been started to make file transfer and remote imaging more accessible
+ + separated configuration code from production for efficiency (finally)

 If anything looks awful and out of place please leave an issue. <3

+Also current work is being done in FaceIsolation

 ## Goals